Ruparna25/song_popularity_detection/README.md

 Addition to these models, I tried to train XGBoost and LGBM which accepts missing values and internally impute the missing value based on the available data.

 ### Performance
 Performance metrics used is ROC curve (AUC).
-The accuracy scores are documented under **Model Accuracy Data.xls** and the highlighted rows are the ones yielding the best performance for that model.
+The accuracy scores are documented under **Model Accuracy Data.xlsx** and the highlighted rows are the ones yielding the best performance for that model.